alexcu2718/fdf/README.md

 --I think there's ultimately a hard limit in syscalls, I've played around with an experimental zig iouring getdents implementation but it's out of my comfort zone, A LOT, I'll probably do it still(if possible)

-****THIS IS NOT FINISHED, THIS WILL BE ABOUT 2025/06-07 for semi-comparable featureset with fd.
+****THIS IS NOT FINISHED, Probably a long term project for for semi-comparable/full (or totally new one) featureset with fd.

 ---